 At Tots N Teens Pediatrics, our healthcare professionals will analyze a whole host of factors to ensure that your child is fit for action.
 Their vitals, medical history, lifestyle, results of a physical exam, and past family medical history will all be reviewed to determine their status for competitive sports.
 However, some may not see how important sports physicals really are.
 Here are a few reasons these exams are so crucial:

-- Avoid Injury or Sickness: No matter what sport your child will play, injuries are always a high risk.
-Whether during practice or during a game, your child is at risk from suffering from sprains, strains, heat stroke, concussions, dehydration, or even broken bones.
+Avoid Injury or Sickness: No matter what sport your child will play, injuries are always a high risk.
+Whether during practice or during a game, your child is at risk of suffering from sprains, strains, heatstroke, concussions, dehydration, or even broken bones.
 During their physical, a healthcare professional will monitor your child’s current status and past medical history and injuries to help you and your child take the necessary precautions to avoid future injuries.
 The physical provides you with a starting point and ways to improve on their overall health to better protect them from sickness or injury.

 Sports physicals are extremely important at maintaining the health of your child before and during their sports season.
 While not all school districts require them, it is advised that all student-athletes should receive one.